REMODEL PROJECT DESIGN & BUILD PROCESS

 In order to maximize efficiency, we prefer to limit a project commute to 30 minutes from our office at 100 Kalamath St in Denver.
 If a home falls in such an area, we’re happy to visit.
 For areas such as Boulder, Castle Rock, Parker, and other further out suburbs, we encourage you to find local contractor.

-We do have a minimum project cost of $50,000 (excepting repeat customers).
-We encourage you to visit our cost section (below) to determine if your project will likely be more or less than $50,000.
-We may be willing to make exception on case by case basis.
+We primarily focus on additions and whole home renovations.
+Our minimum project cost is $200,000 (excepting repeat customers).
+We encourage you to visit our cost section (below) to determine if your project will likely be more or less than $200,000.

 Though many General Contractors are 100% contracted, we maintain a staff of highly talented project managers, carpenters, and laborers.
 At this point, trades such as mechanical, electrical, plumbing, and so on are sub-contracted out.
 We maintain a consistent list of talented subs we use regularly.